The Sound of a Million Dreams (song): Content

 The song is a nostalgic look at music by which the narrator was inspired.
 It contains lyrical references to "Mainstreet" by Bob Seger, "Born to Run" by Bruce Springsteen, and "Mama Tried" by Merle Haggard.
 It is a piano ballad in the key of E major with a slow tempo of 60 beats per minute in 4/4 time signature.
-The song features a primary chord pattern of A2-B7-Cm three times, followed by A-Bsus-E-A/E-E.
+The song features a primary chord pattern of A^{2}-B^{7}-Cm three times, followed by A-B^{sus}-E-A/E-E.

 According to co-writer Phil Vassar, the idea came during a writing session with Scooter Carusoe when the latter presented the phrase "the sound of a million dreams".
 This phrase inspired the two to begin talking about songs that had been inspirational to them.
 Vassar complimented Nail's recording of the song, saying that "it's so simple, they didn't overproduce it.
 It's just him singing a song."